 A person harmed in a motorcycle collision could recover compensation through a settlement or the litigation process.
 While many claims settle out of court, if both parties cannot agree on an acceptable recovery, a victim may choose to file a lawsuit and proceed to trial.

 The victim must prove that the defendant caused the accident by behaving negligently.
-Negligence involves a reckless, careless, or failure to act reasonably in the circumstances, that leads to harm.
+Negligence involves a reckless, careless, or failure to act reasonably in the circumstances that lead to harm.
 For example, if a defendant was found to be driving while fatigued or impaired, he or she could be found negligent.

 In addition to proving the defendant was at fault, a DuBois attorney must also show the plaintiff suffered recoverable damages in the motorcycle crash.
 This could include medical bills, pain and suffering, or motorcycle repair expenses.